 So what’s a lonely centrist to do?
 Not much, I’m afraid.
 At least, not in America.

 Full disclaimer, I’m a pessimist when it comes to politics.
 As history has shown us time and time again, when walls get built, they only come down when regimes fall.
-Americans have built a wall between themselves and it gets higher and higher every year.
-The fringes keep adding bricks while the moderates facepalm themselves into obscurity.
-What is truly frightening to me is that history (even recent history) is chock full of precedent, but in a world of alternative facts and social justice, those lessons are being willfully ignored.
+Americans have built a wall between themselves that keeps getting higher every year.
+The fringes add bricks with furious abandon while moderates facepalm themselves into obscurity.
+What truly terrifies me is that history (even recent history) is chock full of precedent, but in a world of alternative facts and social justice, those lessons are being willfully ignored.
 I do not pretend to know how this travesty will end, but I suspect that it will be very messy and no one will come out a victor.